Subject Matter

 Article 3 – Relationship between COSH! and Members

-1. Commencement and Term of the Agreement
+1. Commencement and Duration of the Agreement

 The agreement between COSH! and the Member enters into force on the date of written or electronic confirmation by both parties.

-2. Updating of Retailer Pages
+2. Updating Retailer Pages

-3. Use of Visual Materials and Brand Information
+3. Use of Imagery and Brand Information

 4. Amendments and Costs